-In part II, Tirole takes up strategic interaction between firms, starting with a novel treatment of the Bertrand-Cournot interdependent pricing problem.
+In Part I he develops the modern theory of monopoly, addressing single product and multi product pricing, static and intertemporal price discrimination, quality choice, reputation, and vertical restraints.
+In Part II, Tirole takes up strategic interaction between firms, starting with a novel treatment of the Bertrand-Cournot interdependent pricing problem.
 He studies how capacity constraints, repeated interaction, product positioning, advertising, and asymmetric information affect competition or tacit collusion.
 He then develops topics having to do with long term competition, including barriers to entry, contestability, exit, and research and development.
 He concludes with a "game theory user's manual" and a section of review exercises.

 Important Notice: The digital edition of this book is missing some of the images found in the physical edition.

 Downloadable instructor resources available for this title: solution manual

 Hardcover$100.00 X ISBN: 9780262200714 496 pp. | 8.5 in x 10 in

 I think that this book will fill a tremendous void in the textbook market for advanced undergraduate and graduate level courses in industrial organization and applied microeconomics.
 The strength of Tirole's work is his masterful synthesis of analytical development and intuitive discussion.
 Consequently, he makes understandable to the reader some very advanced research.
 This synthesis will prove invaluable to graduate students who are looking for a research niche of their own.